bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/operations.md

 9. **Authentication Completion**: Finally, the server responds to the client, indicating that the authentication process was successful.
 At this point, the user has successfully logged in using a passkey.

+## User Presence

+User presence is a measure of the user's physical presence during the registration or authentication.
+It is determined by the authenticator, which can use a variety of methods to detect user presence, such as a button press.

+The WebAuthn API always requires user presence and does not provides a way to configure this requirement.
+This is why you are always required to perform an action on your authenticator when you use your passkeys on the web.
+CTAP2 does provide a way to configure the user presence requirement, but this is not exposed through the WebAuthn API.

+## User Verification

+User verification is a process that ensures that the user is not only present but is also verified by the authenticator.
+This can be done using a variety of methods, such as a PIN, biometric verification, or a password.
+The WebAuthn API provides a way to specify if the RP prefers (or requires) user verification when a new credential is created or when an existing credential is used to authenticate.
+This is done using the `authenticatorSelection` parameter in the options object.

+It is worth noting that the WebAuthn API does not provide a way to forbid user verification, which means that in some cases the authenticator will always verify the user, even if the RP does not require it.
+An example of this is the YubiKey Bio series, which only has a fingerprint reader as a means of interaction, and therefore always verifies the user.